TimeDelta/introspective/README.md

 ### Mocks
 This project uses [SwiftyMocky](https://github.com/MakeAWishFoundation/SwiftyMocky) for mocking.
 This is why you will sometimes find `//sourcery: AutoMockable` on some protocols.
 As part of the build process, `rake mock` is ran in a Run Script Build Phase.
-Running `rake mock` in the root project directory will search for and regenerate any mockable protocols (marked with the previously mentioned comment) and any custom mocks that are in the [CustomMocks directory](IntrospectiveTests/CustomMocks) as defined by the [Rakefile](./Rakefile).
+Running `rake mock` in the root project directory will search for and regenerate any mockable protocols (marked with the previously mentioned comment) and any custom mocks that are in the [CustomMocks directory](IntrospectiveTests/CustomMocks) as defined by the [Rakefile](./Rakefile) and the [SwiftyMocky config generation script](./gen-swifty-mocky-config-files.sh).

 ### Test Pre-requisites